Factorization of multiparticle contributions to amplitudes of B-meson weak decays: Introduction

 This paper gives a proof of the factorization formula for the case of muliparticle contributions to weak $B$-decays of the generic topology.
 For the sake of technical simplicity and clarity, all discussions are presented for scalar particles, still keeping the notation ``quarks'' and ``gluons''.
 Complications of QCD related to gauge invariance and quark and gluon spins do not change the essential features of our analysis.
 Moreover, we use the notation $\Lambda_{\rm QCD}$ as a typical hadron scale of a few hundred MeV, $\Lambda_{\rm QCD}\ll m_b$.

 In Sec.~\ref{Sec:2} we discuss the 3-particle contribution to the amplitude of the generic $B$-decay topology.
 Sec.~\ref{Sec:3} obtains factorization formula for multiparticle contribution to the amplitude of SL topology.
 Finally, Sec.~\ref{Sec:4} presents factorization formula for multiparticle contribution to the amplitude of the generic weak decay topology.
-Sec.~\ref{Sec:5} gives our summary.
+Sec.~\ref{Sec:5} gives a brief discussion of the radiative corrections and Sec.~\ref{Sec:6} gives our summary.